tar_config_set() writes special custom settings

 There is no requirement to have a configuration named

-.Other projects do not inherit from the default project` automatically.
+"default".Other projects do not inherit from the default project` automatically.

 Not all fields need values because

-already has defaults.
+targetsalready has defaults.

-does not actually invoke
+targets does not actually invoke

-package.
+the config package.
 The implementation in targets

 was written from scratch without viewing or copying any

-part of the source code of config
+part of the source code of config.

 See also